Orange (2010 film): Production

+The muhurat took place on 21 October 2009.
 Ram Charan wanted to do a love story after Magadheera (2009) and contacted Bhaskar since he liked Bommarillu (2006).
-Genelia D'Souza was cast in the film, which was to be produced by Ram Charan's uncle Nagendra Babu.
+Genelia was cast in the film, which was to be produced by Ram Charan's uncle Nagendra Babu.
 Kajal Aggarwal was initially considered to play another heroine but she was later replaced by Shazahn Padamsee, who made her Telugu debut with this film.
-Genelia D'Souza's character was similar to her bubbly Hasini role in Bommarillu (2006).
-Ram Charan and Genelia D'Souza plays Indian students studying in Australia.
-The film was shot in Melbourne and Sydney, Australia; Mumbai, India; and Malaysia.
+Genelia's character was similar to her bubbly Hasini role in Bommarillu (2006).
+Ram Charan and Genelia play Indian students studying in Australia.
+The film was shot in Melbourne and Sydney, Australia and Mumbai, India.
 The film is the largest Indian budget film that was mostly shot in Australia.
 Over two hundred and fifty people from Australia were a part of the cast and crew.
+The film shoot shifted to Malaysia on 22 August 2010 with Ram Charan joining the sets the following day.

 Soundtrack

 Harris Jayaraj composed the soundtrack and background score, in his first collaboration with Ram Charan and Bhaskar.
 The album consists of six tracks with Vanamali, Ramajogayya Sastry, Surrender Krishna, Kedarnath Parimi penning the lyrics.
-Karunya, Karthik, Naresh Iyer, Vijay Prakash, Benny Dayal, Shail Hada, Chinmayi performed the vocals.
+Karunya, Karthik, Naresh Iyer, Vijay Prakash, Benny Dayal, Shail Hada, Maya performed the vocals.
 The rights for the soundtrack album were purchased by Aditya Music record label.
 The audio was launched on 25 October 2010 at Shilpakala Vedika in Hyderabad.
-The audio went on to receive highly positive reviews from critics and audience and was nominated at major award ceremonies for Best Music Direction including Filmfare Awards South.
+The audio went on to receive highly positive reviews from critics and audience and has attained a cult status over the period in the realm of Telugu Cinema Music.
+The album was nominated at major award ceremonies for best music direction including Filmfare Awards South.